-A team of European researchers led by MODUL University Vienna has released a novel US Election 2016 Web monitor to track the public dialogue and the candidates’ performance on the campaign trail.
+In 2016, a team of European researchers led by webLyzard technology released a novel election monitor to track the public dialogue and the candidates’ performance on the campaign trail.
+The system has recently been upgraded and extended with a focus on the US Midterms 2018.
 Real-time analyses of online coverage based on the webLyzard Web intelligence platform reveal opinion leaders, shed light on events that impact the coverage and compare stakeholder perceptions.

 Try out the dashboard at us2016.weblyzard.com

 Like no other US Presidential Election in recent history, the race Clinton vs. Trump polarized the electorate and the resulting coverage.
 Heated online discussions showed the prevalence of filter bubbles and echo chambers in the global dialogue.
 Web intelligence technologies are uniquely positioned to analyze such phenomena.
 While the influence of social media is not novel, in the 2016 election cycle the Twitter postings of the candidates themselves became key moments that would shape the public debate for days and weeks.
 Surprises from both sides kept fueling the online discussions.

 How did citizens and stakeholders perceive this unusual presidential race?
 To answer this question, the US Election 2016 Web Monitor analyses social media postings and the articles of international news media.
 Processing these diverse content streams yields more than 25 million relevant documents per month.
 Automated knowledge extraction services then classify and enrich the collected documents:

 - They measure sentiment, for example, by associating candidate references with positive and negative expressions.